-- The vessels must be equipped with sufficient lashing points. - Mobile chains must be properly taut, so that they do not become more tensioned and touch the underside of the vehicles. - The vessels must be equipped with a sufficient number of car lashings in good technical condition.
-The lashings' resistance capacity must be adapted to the type of vehicle transported with a sufficient safety margin. - · Metal parts of the lashings should be protected to preclude damage.
+- The vessels must be equipped with sufficient lashing points. - Lashing chains must be properly tensioned to avoid touching the vehicle. - The vessels must be equipped with a sufficient number of car lashings in good technical condition.
+The lashings' resistance capacity must be adapted to the type of vehicle transported with a sufficient safety margin. - Metal parts of the lashings should be protected to preclude damage.